rust-project-primer/book/src/checks/formatting.md

 to a set of rules.
 It works by parsing your code, applying formatting rules, and writing the formatted code back to your files.

-There are a few ways your can use `rustfmt`:
+There are a few ways you can use `rustfmt`:

 - You can run it manually on your code using the `cargo fmt` command.
 This will format all code files inside your package.